busimus/cutelog/README.rst

 The program is in beta: it's lacking some features and may be unstable, but it works. cutelog is cross-platform, although it's mainly written and optimized for Linux.

-This is my first released project, so the code is by no means stellar.
-Feedback and contributions are appreciated!

 Features
 ========
 * Allows any number of simultaneous connections